vkrishna6/vchigurupati_reference1/README.md

-# 📦 vchigurupati_reference: JMeter Docker Image
+# 📦 Reference: JMeter Docker Image
+I built this repository as a hands-on practice project to showcase my Docker and containerization skills.

 This repository provides a custom Docker image built on **Red Hat UBI 9** with **Apache JMeter 5.6** application pre-installed.
 I created this for learning and reference purposes, showcasing key Dockerfile instructions and image lifecycle commands.